pokelondon/pokeradio/README.md

 Users login using OAuth with their Google account.
 For this to work in dev, you need to [create an API token here](https://console.developers.google.com/project/190611052995/apiui/credential?authuser=0) go to "Create new Client ID"

-You will need to provide a publicly accessible callback URL when the authroisation is complete.
+You will need to provide a publicly accessible callback URL when the authorisation is complete.
 This will be the URL of the Heroku app for production, and a local tunnel for development.
 We use [Ngrok](https://ngrok.com/) for that.
 So add both urls here

-Set the **Authorized Redirect URL** to http://{yourhostname}/complete/google-oauth2/ where *yourhostname* is your Ngrock tunnel and your chosen Heroku app hostname.
+Set the **Authorized Redirect URL** to http://{yourhostname}/complete/google-oauth2/ where *yourhostname* is your Ngrok tunnel and your chosen Heroku app hostname.